 How to read a pedigree certificate and what it all means

 The breeder should provide the puppy’s pedigree before you make a commitment to buy.
 The pedigree is one of the things a serious breeder uses to plan a litter.
-An educated buyer looks at the pedigree when deciding whether to buy a puppy, and a responsible breeder will be proud to show you the pedigree and explain it to you.
+An educated buyer looks at the pedigree when deciding whether to buy a puppy, and a responsible breeder will be proud to show you the dog pedigree certificate and explain it to you.
 If the breeder doesn’t seem to know much about the pedigree, beware.

 A family tree of five generations